 The cost of gifted schools in BC tends to reflect private school tuition in general.
 Private schools usually range from $5,000 to $30,000 per year.

-There are a number of affordable private schools for gifted children.
+There are a number of affordable private and independent schools for gifted children.
 Inexpensive schools can often provide a great education by focusing on the classroom basics.
 You don't need to spend a fortune on an education for your gifted child: the key is getting them specialized support.